JxdeRedRiver/JxdeRedRiver/README.md

 ## 🎉 A Bit More About Me

-- 💬 I’ll happily chat about code, cars, or football all day long.
+- 💬 I’ll happily talk about programming, cars, or football all day long.
 - 🛠️ I love diving into side projects, especially ones that challenge my skills.
 - 🌍 Always up for collaborating with like-minded developers to build something awesome!